facilityregistry/fred-api/docs/api_specifications.rst

   id: 0X9OCW3JMV98EYOVN32SGN4II

 Must:
-- The system will generate system identifiers when creating resources
+- The system will generate a unique system id when generating a facility
-- The system will not return the same system identifier twice when creating two resources
+- The system will not return the same system id twice when creating two facilities

 ..
 Note::